danielsogl/awesome-cordova-plugins/docs/README.md

+---
+description: >-
+  Awesome Cordova Plugins provides TypeScript wrappers for Cordova and Ionic native plugins with Promise and Observable support for Angular, React, and Capacitor apps.
+---

 # Awesome Cordova Plugins

-Awesome Cordova Plugins is a curated set of wrappers for Cordova plugins that make adding any native functionality you need to your [Ionic](https://ionicframework.com/) mobile app easy.
+Awesome Cordova Plugins is a curated set of TypeScript wrappers for Cordova plugins that make adding native functionality to your [Ionic](https://ionicframework.com/) mobile app easy.

-Awesome Cordova Plugins wraps plugin callbacks in a Promise or Observable, providing a common interface for all plugins and making it easy to use plugins with Angular change detection.
+Every Cordova plugin callback is wrapped in a Promise or Observable, providing a common interface and seamless integration with Angular change detection.

 ## Features

-- **TypeScript wrappers** for all major Cordova plugins
+- **TypeScript wrappers** for over 250 Cordova plugins
 - **Promise and Observable** support for modern async patterns
 - **Angular integration** with automatic change detection via `/ngx` imports
 - **Framework-agnostic** — works with Angular, React, or plain TypeScript